awsdocs/aws-cloud9-user-guide/doc_source/using-service-linked-roles.md

 The permissions policy for this service\-linked role is named **AWSCloud9ServiceRolePolicy**, and it allows AWS Cloud9 to complete the following actions on the specified resources\.

+**Warning**
+AWS License Manager license configurations aren't compatible with the way AWSServiceRoleForAWSCloud9 grants AWS Cloud9 permissions to access its Amazon EC2 instances\.
+This is because the **AWSCloud9ServiceRolePolicy** doesn't include a `license-configuration` resource condition to allow AWS Cloud9 to start and stop its instance\.
+If you're using License Manager and you receive an `unable to access your environment` error, [deactivate the licence configuration](https://docs.aws.amazon.com/license-manager/latest/userguide/deactivate-license-configuration.html) for the EC2 instances that are used by AWS Cloud9\.

 ```
 {
     "Version": "2012-10-17",